MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/platform-automation-devops.md

 - [IaC](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code).
 Explore the benefits of implementing Azure landing zones via IaC.
 Learn about considerations related to code structure, tools, and technology.
 - [Environments](/azure/cloud-adoption-framework/ready/considerations/environments).
 Learn how to use multiple environments to build, test, and release code with greater speed and frequency.
 This approach makes deployment as straightforward as possible.
 - [Test-driven development](/azure/cloud-adoption-framework/ready/considerations/development-strategy-test-driven-development).
-Learn how to use unit testing to improve the quality of new features and improvements in the Azure landing zone codebase.
+Learn how to use unit testing to improve the quality of new features and make improvements in the Azure landing zone code base.

 When you have the requisite source code management tooling in place and the source code management processes established from the previous sections, you can implement automation.
 Develop Ansible automation code with accompanying IaC or configuration as code to deploy core infrastructure and support the RHEL platform for Azure landing zones model.
 For greenfield deployments, you can automate the following tasks for a full environmental implementation.
 For brownfield deployments, you can automate only the tasks that your use case requires.